IBMStreams/vscode-ide/README.md

 - [__IBM Streaming Analytics on IBM Cloud__](https://cloud.ibm.com/docs/services/StreamingAnalytics?topic=StreamingAnalytics-gettingstarted): offers most of the features of IBM Streams on an agile, cloud-based platform

 [Visual Studio Code 1.38.0](https://code.visualstudio.com/updates/v1_38) or later is required.

-## Beta

-This is the initial public release.

 ## Setup instructions